 On Chatfuel, the fluidity if this handoff is constrained by the platform.
 Understanding what to do here has been Amy’s biggest sticking point with early users.

 If you choose to deploy your chatbot on platform that permits custom coding then you can create a hand-off that is smoother and suits your workflow.
 That’s the trade-off between the ease of a platform like Chatfuel and one more involved like IBM Watson Conversation.

+[Edit: This version of Amy was retired in 2018].
 Facebook Messenger users can try Air Charter Amy in Messenger by searching for Aircharteramy in the Messenger app.
 Please type “test” in the additional notes dialog if you follow the Get a Quote conversation path so I can distinguish between test quotes and real ones.

 For now we’re only validating email address and telephone number since Amy sends quote request information to a person for further action.

 More extensive validation is required for tasks like hotel reservations and other cases where the chatbot will connect to 3rd-party databases.
 Chatbot data validation is more challenging than website data validation due to its conversational nature…a topic worthy of its own article.

 Amy was a get-our-feet-wet prototype that helped us understand conversation flow and the user experience.
 We believe voice bots are the future.
 You can see the possibilities in AI Will Change the Customer Experience: A Look 5 Years Forward.